CyberVisionariesInstitute/pki-foundations-labs/_templates/lab-submission-template.md

 Examples:

-- Certificate issuer
-- Public key algorithm used
+- What you discovered about the certificate, key, or protocol
+- How a specific field or extension affected the outcome
+- What a validation result indicated
+- Any unexpected behavior or results

-- Certificate extensions present
+-
-- Trust chain relationships
+-
-- Validation results
+-

-•
-•
-•

 ---